She remembered who she was and changed the game.

-Born in the small village of Kangathei, Manipur, her parents worked as labourers on a farm.
+Born within the small village of Kangathei, Manipur, her parents worked as labourers on a farm.
 Mary had a tough childhood and working as well as taking care of her siblings was a part and parcel of her life.
 Even though she quit her studies very early, it did not stop her from pursuing her dreams.

 Her hard work paid off and she won a Gold Medal in Asian Games in 1998.
 The win motivated her, and she decided to pursue her career as a professional boxer with renewed zeal - a decision that would change her life.
 She faced a lot of opposition from her parents as they considered boxing an unsuitable sport for a young girl – something she proved wrong when she became the National Boxing Champion 5 times in a row.